Developing Positive Habits – It’s Easy!

 Create your own environment

-Many times, our environment is what drives our behavior.
+When it comes to developing positive habits, our environment is often what drives our behavior.
 Create your environment and shape it to support your positive habits.

 Each of your new habits will require energy to get it done.
 The more energy and action needed to follow through on a goal. the less likely a person is to stick with it.